-Regulatory standards for radioactive materials contained in liquid and gaseous waste that are discharged into the environment from nuclear power stations, etc. in Japan are set in light of the recommendations of the International Commission on Radiological Protection (ICRP) on the basis that an annual public exposure dose additionally caused by discharged radioactive materials (effects on human bodies) will not exceed 1 mSv.
-More specifically, the maximum concentration for a radioactive material is set so that, supposing that a person continues to drink 2L of water containing that type of radioactive material every day until becoming 70 years old, the resulting dose rate becomes 1 mSv per year on average.
+Regulatory standards for radioactive materials contained in liquid and gaseous waste that are discharged into the environment from nuclear power stations, etc. in Japan are set on the basis that an annual public exposure dose additionally caused by discharged radioactive materials (effects on human bodies) will not exceed 1 mSv, according to the recommendations of the International Commission on Radiological Protection (ICRP).
+More specifically, the maximum concentration for a radioactive material is set so that, supposing that a person continues to drink 2L of water containing that type of radioactive material every day from birth until becoming 70 years old, the resulting dose rate becomes 1 mSv per year on average.
 The limit thus set for each radioactive material is called the "limit for concentration required by law."